aimilinachaperon/aimilinachaperon.github.io/README.md

   - [This website](https://www.utsa.edu/commencement/guests/) has some information for guests, such as the ability to buy flowers and t-shirts at the Alamodome.
 You can place advance orders of these kinds of items, too
     - I already provided all the most helpful info from this page, but you're welcome to browse :)

-## Hotel Options
-*Listed based on proximity to the Alamodome.*
-- Weow.

 ## Wannna Contact Aimilina?
 Get in Touch?
 - [Click here to add me on Facebook and message me!](https://www.facebook.com/aimilina.chaperon/)
-- Don't have Facebook?
-I gotta figure that out!

 ## Fun and Additional Info About My University
 - I graduated from The University of Texas at San Antonio